italojs/CarND-Vehicle-Detection-and-Tracking-italo/README.md

-### Defining a function to compute Color Histogram features and visualizing the results
+### Compute Color Histogram features and visualizing the results

 The **`color_hist`** function computes Color Histogram features labeled **`hist_features`**.
 Below is the visualization of the **'R' 'G' and 'B'** channels from a `car_image`.